allangabrielrod/allangabrielrod/README.md

 ### Welcome to my profile 👋
-I'm a Software engineer with working experience in Django, React, and Node.js.
+I'm a Software engineer with working experience in **Django**, **ReactJS**, and **NodeJS**.
 Skilled in crafting efficient web applications in collaborative environments.
 With a passion for problem-solving and continuous learning.

 Here are some facts about me:
 - 🔭 I'm currently working on private projects